r-khvstnv/DishRecipes/README.md

 _____

 ## Introductions
-Dish Recipes is application where you can store favorite recipes and find new ideas for cooking.
-Applications is based on modern technologies, such as: MVVM Architecture, Dependency Injection with MultiBinding, Jetpack.
+Dish Recipes is an application where you can store favourite recipes and find new ideas for cooking.
+Application is based on modern technologies, such as MVVM Architecture, Dependency Injection with MultiBinding, and Jetpack.
 <br/><br/>

 ## Overview
 ### All Dishes
-All Dishes is a Fragment, where User can see all the recipes ever added.
-It means that, all dishes created by User and received by Api Call, firstly get there.
-Furthermore, User can choose how Recipes are displayed, Edit or Delete them and Filter them by Type and Category.
-Filter list is dynamic, so it will be based on the existing data in Local Repository.
+All Dishes is a Fragment, where the User can see all the recipes ever added.
+It means that all dishes created by the User and received by API Call, firstly get there.
+Furthermore, Users can choose how Recipes are displayed, Edit or Delete them and Filter them by Type and Category.
+The filter list is dynamic, so it will be based on the existing data in the Local Repository.
 <br/>
 ![image](i_previews/all_linear_no_toolbar.png)
 ![image](i_previews/all_grid.png)